-There are a number of defibrillators placed around the site in green cases as indicated on the Site Plan of Defibrillators on the Intranet and displayed on noticeboards in buildings on site.
-First Aiders have training in their use but all defibrillators come with instructions so they can be used by anyone in the event of an emergency.
+There are a number of defibrillators placed around the site (see site plan below) in green cases.
+First Aiders have training in their use but all machines come with instructions so they can be used by anyone in the event of an emergency.